Raúl Castro: Normalization of relations with the United States

 Raúl Castro said in a 2008 interview: "The American people are among our closest neighbors.
 We should respect each other.
 We have never held anything against the American people.
 Good relations would be mutually advantageous.
 Perhaps we cannot solve all of our problems, but we can solve a good many of them."

 On 10 December 2013, Castro, in a significant move, shook hands with and greeted American President Barack Obama at the Nelson Mandela memorial service in Johannesburg.

 On 17 December 2014, Castro and Obama made separate announcements to the effect that efforts to normalize relations between the two nations would begin with the re-establishment of embassies in Havana and Washington.
 Direct diplomatic relations had previously ceased in 1961 after Cuba became closely allied with the USSR.

 Argentine-born Pope Francis facilitated the rapprochement between the U.S. and Cuba, allowing the Vatican to be used for secret negotiations.
 Castro and Obama made simultaneous public announcements about the progress toward normalization.

-On 20 July 2015 Cuba and the United States officially resumed full diplomatic relations with the sections of "Cuban interests" in Washington, D.C., and "U.S. interests" in Havana upgraded to embassies.
+On 20 July 2015, Cuba and the United States officially resumed full diplomatic relations with the sections of "Cuban interests" in Washington, D.C., and "U.S. interests" in Havana upgraded to embassies.

-On 20 March 2016 Obama made a visit to Cuba to meet with Castro – the first visit of a sitting U.S. president to Cuba in 88 years.
+On 20 March 2016, Obama made a visit to Cuba to meet with Castro – the first visit of a sitting U.S. president to Cuba in 88 years.

 Speaking in 2017, Castro criticized U.S. President Donald Trump's proposition of the Mexican wall and restrictive trade policy.
 Castro called Trump's plans egotistical and – for the border – irrational.
 "You can't contain poverty, catastrophes, and migrants with walls, but with cooperation, understanding, and peace," Castro said.
-In November 2016 Trump (as U.S. President-elect) targeted Raúl in a tweet, saying, "If Cuba is unwilling to make a better deal for the Cuban people, the Cuban/American people and the U.S. as a whole, I will terminate deal".
+In November 2016 Trump (as U.S. President-elect) targeted Raúl in a tweet, saying, "If Cuba is unwilling to make a better deal for the Cuban people, the Cuban/American people and the U.S. as a whole, I will terminate deal."

 Castro surprised a top American envoy in September 2017 while discussing alleged sonic attacks on American diplomatic staff.
-He denied involvement but allowed FBI rare access to investigate the incident that allegedly left 21 people with hearing loss and brain damage.
+He denied involvement but, very unusually, allowed the FBI access to investigate the incident that allegedly left 21 people with hearing loss and brain damage.

-In September 2019 the United States sanctioned Castro and barred him from entering the U.S. due to Cuba's support of the Nicolás Maduro government in Venezuela during the presidential crisis and alleged human-rights abuses caused by the government.
+In September 2019, the United States sanctioned Castro and barred him from entering the U.S. due to Cuba's support of the Nicolás Maduro government in Venezuela during the presidential crisis and alleged human-rights abuses caused by the government.